diShine-digital-agency/prismo/README.md

 *Prismo bundles a portable Node.js runtime with [Claude Code](https://docs.anthropic.com/en/docs/claude-code) and a library of diagnostic prompts on a USB drive.
 It runs 15 audits across system health, web performance, SEO, MarTech, and security — without installing anything on the client's machine.*

+Built by [diShine Digital Agency](https://dishine.it).
+Read more on the [diShine blog](https://dishine.it/blog/prismo-ai-consulting-toolkit-usb/).

 ![diShine Logo](https://dishine.it/favicon.ico)

 **Transform.
 Automate.
 Shine!**